-A compensation and pension exam for PTSD and other mental disorders is a forensic[df] psychological evaluation in which a psychologist ascertains if a veteran suffers from one or more mental disorders, and if so, determines if a nexus (causal connection) exists between the veteran's military service and the mental disorder(s).[fn]
+May 27, 2024 – A compensation and pension exam for PTSD and other mental disorders is a forensic1 psychological evaluation in which a psychologist ascertains if a veteran suffers from one or more mental disorders, and if so, determines if a nexus (connection) exists between the veteran's military service and the mental disorder(s), or between a service-connected condition and a mental disorder.2

 A psychologist's (or other health professional's) role determines the nature of the exam.